sysujjlab/sysujjlab.github.io/content/event/bishe zhangyafei hejunhao/index.md

   # country: United States

 #summary: Shared AI Announcement
-abstract: "Yafei Zhang's and Junhao He’s undergraduate theses were recognized as Outstanding Undergraduate Theses at the school-level and the college-level, respectively, for the Class of 2025."
+abstract: "Yafei Zhang's and Junhao He’s undergraduate theses were recognized as Outstanding Undergraduate Theses at the university-level and the college-level, respectively, for the Class of 2025."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.